pranjal9424/c-programing/wipro/README.md

      if digit is even +1 else digit is odd -1 print from given number input : 245567
             output : 354476

+Q. 21:

+      Cosmetic older id print given from long number input : 3455627
+             output : 2

+Q. 22:

+     print an integer representing the count of the specific digit input : 572378233 3
+             output : 3